 Ascension achieves the best of both worlds - serene residential living with retail conveniences and accessibility to the city.
-Through integrated architectural guidelines, thoughtful road design and interconnected pathways, the community pays homage to its Bearspaw roots.
+Through integrated architectural guidelines, modified thoughtful road design and interconnected pathways, the community pays homage to its Bearspaw roots.

 - Overall residential densities lower than those mandated through City of Calgary planning policy documents. - Residential density will be varied throughout the plan area, to provide a variety of housing options and remain sensitive to the surrounding context.
-Higher densities will be achieved closer to the Market Place. - The plan area is designed to effectively transition between the suburban densities in the City of Calgary to the East and the Country Residential densities to the South and West. - Best practices in responsible stormwater management will be embraced.
+Lower densities will be achieved where land use sensitivities to existing context are warranted.
+Higher densities will be achieved closer to the Market Place. - The plan area is designed to effectively transition between the suburban densities in the City of Calgary to the East and the Country Residential densities to the South and West. - Best practices in responsible stormwater management will be embraced. - Municipal Reserve dedication will be greater than 10% of the total developable land.